gomezdavid/gomezdavid/README.md

 <h1>Hey there, I'm David</h1>
 <h3>A Systems Engineering Student who likes maths, coding, and being creative.</h3>

+<h3>My experience and work</h3>
+<h6>I have knowledge of different programming paradigms and languages, as well as relational databases and their normalization.
+Logical and systematic thinking are key to solving any problem I encounter.
+Below, you will find some of my work where I faced things I didn’t know at first, but through curiosity and research, I was able to solve them. </h6>

+<h3>About me and how i started with technology</h3>
 <h7>When I was a kid, I wanted to be an astronaut.
 Then I grew up and wanted to be a football player.
 Later...
 I grew up some more and realized I wanted to do something with technology.

 One of my favorite movies is *Big Hero 6* (a very underrated movie, in my opinion).
 For me, the level of technology in that movie was fascinating and truly inspiring.
 Many of the choices I’ve made about my career as a student were influenced by things like movies, people, and experiences.